anthonypz/Countrybase/README.md

 ## Optimizations

-The two biggest optimizations that I made were:
-1. Using the useMemo hook to memoize the filter results and keeping render times under 2ms in most cases.
-2. Debouncing the input box by using a custom hook when filtering through the country data.
-This added a 400ms delay to the input field so that re-renders wouldn't happen too frequently and also delayed the display of the results, preventing distractions while typing.
+I Debounced the input box by using a custom hook when filtering through the country data.
+This added a small delay to the input field so that re-renders wouldn't happen too frequently and also delayed the display of the results, preventing distractions while typing.

 ## Lessons Learned:

-I learned how to use Vite, Yarn, and work with multiple APIs in one project.
-I also learned how to secure API keys using environment variables and utilize React hooks like useMemo and useDebounce.
+I learned how to work with Vite, Yarn, multiple APIs in one project, and how to secure API keys using environment variables.
 Along the way, I also learned about prop drilling and how to avoid it using solutions like useContext, or better yet, component composition when your app's structure becomes deeply nested.